 I love writing fantasy.
-In all honesty, it’s probably my favorite genre (as far as writing goes, anyway).
 It’s the genre in which I always wrote when I was younger, so going back to it is like holding an old stuffed animal to your chest.
 It’s ragged, worn, and off-colored, but it smells like home.

 So without further ado: 25 fantasy world-building questions!

 - Water.
 Where do they get their water?
 What is the quality of the water?
 How available is it?

 - Food.
 Along that line: where does the food come from?
 Is most of the culture vegetarian, or does meat play a big part in the world?
 What do they eat for sweets and snacks?

 - Religion.
 What is the world’s main religion, if there is one?
 Does this religion conflict with the others?
 What are the morals and laws of the religion, and whom (or what) do they worship?
 What do they believe will happen once they die?

 - Wildlife.
 How do they treat their animals?
 Is cruelty a common problem, or are the world’s creatures beloved by most?
 What sorts of animals are used for meat (if any)?

 - Landscape.
 What types of vegetation can grow in your world?
 Are trees seldom found, or are they flourishing everywhere you look?
 Does grass grow in most locations?
 Is overgrowth a problem?
 Are the people willing to cut down trees to further civilization?
 Are mountains common in some parts, or even all?

 - Building.
 What are common building materials for houses, palaces, stores, etc.?
 (Remember to take their surroundings into account, i.e. they won’t be building with wood if trees are rare.)

 - Government.
 What does the government system look like?
 Does your country use a democracy?
 Do they have kings/queens/princes/princesses, presidents, or other?
 Is the government cruel and unfair towards certain persons, or are they forgiving and fair?
 Is this a dictatorship?